symphoniacloud/cdk-website/README.md

 To get started:

-1 - Add the cdk-website library to your project dependencies 2 - In your application stack instantiate the construct, e.g. in Typescript:
+1 - Add the cdk-website library to your project dependencies 2 - In your application stack instantiate the construct, e.g. in TypeScript:

 ```typescript
 new Website(this, 'website')